Naresuan-class frigate: Upgrade

 On 3 June 2011, Saab announced that it was awarded a contract for the upgrading of the two Naresuan-class frigates.
 The scope of the upgrade will include Saab's 9LV MK4 combat management system, Sea Giraffe AMB, CEROS 200 fire control radar, EOS 500 electro-optics system and data link systems for communications with the newly acquired Royal Thai Air Force Erieye surveillance aircraft.

+The ships also received 8 Mk 41 VLS cells in 2013, giving them the ability to launch RIM-162 ESSM surface-to-air missiles, greatly improving their anti-air capabilities.